-- a) The capital market institution must calculate the capital requirement for operational risks as the higher of the capital requirements calculated under the basic indicator approach set out in Article 105 of these Rules or the expenditure-based approach set out in Article 106 of these Rules. - b) The risk-weighted exposure amount for operational risk is determined by multiplying the capital requirement referred to in paragraph (a) of this Article by 12.5.
+- a) The capital market institution must calculate the capital requirement for operational risks as the higher of the capital requirements calculated under the income-based approach set out in Article (104) of these Rules or the expenditure-based approach set out in Article (105) of these Rules. - b) The risk-weighted exposure amount for operational risk is determined by multiplying the capital requirement referred to in Paragraph (a) of this Article by (12.5).